-Sr. No Details required for PAN as part of common application form 1 Full name 2 Date of Incorporation (DD/MM/YYY) 3 Registration Number 4 Full name and address of the office (along with the state name, country name and zip code) 5 Name, designation and e-mail address of the authorised signatory 6 Telephone number/ Mobile number along with ISD code and STD/ Area code 7 Legal status of the applicant in its country of incorporation 8 Detail of sources of income (source of income is mandatory) a.
+Sr. No Details required for PAN as part of common application form 1 Full name 2 Date of Incorporation (DD/MM/YYY) 3 Registration Number 4 Full name and address of the office (along with the State name, Country name and Zip code) 5 Name, designation and e-mail address of the authorised signatory 6 Telephone number/ Mobile number along with ISD code and STD/Area code 7 Legal Status of the applicant in its country of incorporation 8 Detail of sources of income (Source of income is mandatory) a.
 Income from Business/ Profession b.
 Income from Capital Gain c.
 Income from Other Sources 9 Know Your Customer (KYC) requirements as prescribed

 Custodians are required to verify the PAN details of the FPI on the Income tax website against the PAN card issued.
-Additionally, the Income Tax authorities have introduced E-PAN card, which is considered equivalent to a physical PAN card.
+Additionally, the Income Tax authorities has introduced E-PAN card, which is considered equivalent to a physical PAN card.
 The E-PAN is shared with registered email id mentioned at the time of application.

 6.7.
-Other Applicable Norms
+Other Applicable Norms: